VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_3_ToolsForClassAuthors/Chapter_15_ObjectOrientedProgramming/notes.md

 };

 /* when a class is derived from other, which itself is a derived class derived from another one, then
- * each class control access to its own members.4
+ * each class control access to its own members.
  * private member : access to its own members and friend is provided
  * protected member : along with above two, derived class and its friends, and all the classes that derives further
  * from the derived class and friends of those classes has access but only through its own object.